tensorflow/tensorboard/patches/README.md

 # TensorBoard patches using patch-package.

-We use [patch-package](https://www.npmjs.com/package/patch-package) to apply TensorBoard-specific patches to some of our npm/yarn dependencies.
+We use [patch-package](https://www.npmjs.com/package/patch-package) to author TensorBoard-specific patches to some of our npm/yarn dependencies.

-For this Bazel 7.7.0 branch, `WORKSPACE` applies the generated patch files via `yarn_install(post_install_patches = ...)` rather than invoking `patch-package` during the repository rule.
-This keeps the patch artifacts compatible with upstream while avoiding a brittle install-time step under our current Bazel setup.
+At build time, `WORKSPACE` applies the generated patch artifacts via `yarn_install(post_install_patches = ...)` instead of invoking `patch-package` inside the repository rule.
+In this PR's Bazel/CI setup, that install-time invocation was less reliable than applying the generated patch files directly.

 After creating or updating a patch, ensure there is no trailing whitespace on any line (CI runs `./tensorboard/tools/whitespace_hygiene_test.py`).
 You can